sachinrdoss95/MatMultiselectAutocomplete/README.md

 The library allows you to:

-- Create a multiselect component with an array of objects as input
+- Create a multiselect component with an array of objects (list) as input
+- 2 way data binding with the input list.
+New key 'selection : boolean' will be added to each object of the input list
+- Autocomplete search filter to find matching options in list, filtering in display text and if present, info text
-- Autocomplete search filter, select all and clear all options
+- Master toggle to select all or clear all selection
-- Output => Input array of objects with flag: selection: boolean

 ## Dependencies